Skip to main content

 2. Creating easy-to-follow “recipes” for new design projects in project management software

 For example, our new process model introduced a “design kickoff” phase, where UX designers collaborate with product managers and developers before starting design work.
-This simple addition reduced mid-project re-plannings and improved overall design work completion times by weeks.
+This simple addition reduced unplanned mid-project changes and improved overall design work completion times by weeks.

 Linking design outcomes to business metrics

-Without a mature enough UX team and organization-wide support, your efforts to set up processes and deliver valuable outcomes are limited.
-It’s a chicken-and-egg situation where you must drive, lead, and show the future.
-Identify the most strategic metrics that illustrate the influence of the UX team.
-These metrics should not be mere numbers but strategic indicators connected with:
+Without a mature enough team and organization-wide support, our efforts to set up processes and deliver measurable outcomes were limited.
+It was a chicken-and-egg situation — we had to drive, lead, and show the way.

 For example, we are currently exploring customer journeys sliced into distinct phases.
-Each phase has a set of metrics to collect customers’ satisfaction, business outcomes, and technical performance.
-This approach allows us to tie UX improvements directly to business impact, providing a clear narrative of the design’s value to stakeholders across the organization.
+Each phase has a set of metrics to measure customer satisfaction, business outcomes, and technical performance.
+This lets us tie UX improvements directly to business impact.

 Expanding on value and metrics

-The shift from pixel-level design to experience design wasn’t instantaneous.
+In a separate conversation with Rene Rumberg3 at Refresh Conference,4 the shift from pixel-level design to experience design became the central question.
+It wasn’t instantaneous.
 It took years of persistent communication and demonstration.

 “I can measure that in years, as the organization is big, and the only measurement for me was that the message started to go through when I heard it echoing back.”

-Our UX team’s approach to organizational change involves three key tracks:
+Our approach to organizational change involved three tracks:

-2. “Shifting From Pixels to Experience: Esko Lehtme’s Strategic Approach to Evaluating UX-Design and Customer Experience at SEB Baltics,” Refresh Conference, April 5, 2024, https://refresh.rocks/blog/shifting-from-pixels-to-experience-esko-lehtme-s-strategic-approach-to-evaluating-uxdesign-and-cust ↩︎
+4. “Shifting From Pixels to Experience: Esko Lehtme’s Strategic Approach to Evaluating UX-Design and Customer Experience at SEB,” Refresh Conference↩︎

 Esko Lehtme